 MJJC is happy to bring you DDA (and soon to be Judge) David Walgren's answers to MJJCommunity's Exclusive Q&A.

-I have also notified that due to DDA Walgren being prosecutor in this case there could be questions he cannot answer.
+I have also notified that due to DDA Walgren being a prosecutor, in this case, there could be questions he cannot answer.
 These topics included different possible charges, restitution and evidence related questions.

 Enjoy the answers and please join me to say a big thank you to DDA David Walgren for generously agreeing to this Q&A despite his busy schedule.

 MJJC: Before the trial would you consider yourself as a fan of Michael Jackson’s music?
-If yes, what is your favorite song of MJ’s?
+If yes, what is your favourite song of MJ’s?